cl-illc/cdm/index.md

 During the second part of the course, you will work on a small-scale research project of your choice, individually or in a small group.
 Students will have the choice between different types of projects: for example, implementing computational models, analysing the behviour of an existing model, doing a more empirical study based on data analysis, or writing a detailed research proposal.
 The final deliverable will be a short report in the form of a conference-style paper.
 The exact contribution of the projec to the final grade is yet to be decided, but it will be at least 50%.

+#### Registration

+This course can accommodate a maximum of 30 students.
+To avoid having to put a cap on the number of registrations (and thus to select on a first-come first-serve basis), students will be accepted into the course on the basis of motivation and technical background.
+If interested, please register in the usual manner.
+You will then be invited to take part in the selection process well before the start of the course.